How to pay employees in a small business

 Taking on a general admin person may be less expensive than employing someone with the skills to help your business grow, but it could be a false economy in the long run.

-For our full guide on how much should you pay your staff, click here.
+Or, for our full guide on how much should you pay your staff, click here.

 How to pay staff and calculate deductions